isabelle-np/isabelle-np.github.io/src/studies/reloc8/index.md

 ###Agree to Disagree
 <p class="body">As a team with strong personalities, we.
 To ensure that , I reached out to my other team mate to thank him for .
 We both agreed that we challenged each other and it helped to develop a better concept overall.
 Our goal was to build the best possible product at the hackathon, and we didn't put our personal feelings before that.</p>

-###Facebook Ads
-<p class="body">Based on Facebook's algorithm, advertisements work best with high relevance scores and long-running lifetimes.
-If we were to redo this project, we would focus on a few ads and run them for the duration of the 10 weeks.</p>

 <img src="/twocities.png">